jing1tian/franky/README.md

 # A point-to-point motion in the joint space
 m_jp1 = JointMotion([-0.3, 0.1, 0.3, -1.4, 0.1, 1.8, 0.7])

-# A motion in joint space with multiple waypoints
+# A motion in joint space with multiple waypoints.
+The robot will stop at each of these
+# waypoints.
+If you want the robot to move continuously, you have to specify a target velocity
+# at every waypoint as shown in the example following this one.
 m_jp2 = JointWaypointMotion(
     [
         JointWaypoint([-0.3, 0.1, 0.3, -1.4, 0.1, 1.8, 0.7]),